fossasia/eventyay-talk/doc/administrator/index.rst

 Administrator documentation
 ===========================

-You want to install pretalx on your own server?
+You want to install eventyay on your own server?
 That’s great!
 We have documentation for a standard installation using pip in an unprivileged local user account.

-If you want a more out-of-the-box way of running pretalx, please consider our hosted version at `pretalx.com`_.
+If you want a more out-of-the-box way of running eventyay, please consider our hosted version at `eventyay.com`_.
 Other than that, we also have an `ansible role`_ and a community-provided `docker-compose setup`_.
 Please note that the docker setup is not officially supported.